 Have an upset stomach?
 Pop an antibiotic.

-In short, antibiotics are our go-to medicines for almost every illness.
-Most often than not, we do not go to a doctor but use an antibiotic prescribed long back for common infections.
-But this is not right because antibiotic should only be used to treat bacterial infections.
-And your doctor prescribes antibiotics for a reason.
-Here’s more on what everyone should know about antibiotics.
+Most often than not, we do not go to a doctor but use an antibiotic to fight an infection.
+Be it be an antibiotic prescribed long back for common infections or share the one given to your family member But this is not right because antibiotic treat bacterial infections ONLY.
+And your doctor prescribes antibiotics for a reason (and not for every condition as you might think of!)

 What is an antibiotic?

-Antibiotic — as the name suggests — is a medicine used to prevent the growth of bacteria or kill bacteria.
+Antibiotics — as the name suggests — are medicines used to prevent the growth of bacteria or kill bacteria.
+They help to treat an infection by making it difficult for disease-causing bacteria to grow and proliferate.

 The mechanism of action varies from antibiotic to antibiotic but most work by: